 Lifeline checking accounts, or low-cost accounts that serve as lifeline checking accounts, are offered by many different financial institutions, including big box banks, regional credit unions, and online banks.

-For example, at press time, BankFinancial offered a Lifeline Checking account that features overdraft protection services, free in-network ATM transactions, and a $0 minimum balance requirement.
-It charged a $5 monthly maintenance fee — which is still pretty minimal in the world of brick-and-mortar banks.
+For example, as of early June 2024, BankFinancial offered a Lifeline Checking account that features overdraft protection services, free in-network ATM transactions, and a $0 minimum daily balance requirement.
+It charged a $5 monthly service charge — which is still pretty minimal in the world of brick-and-mortar banks.
 Wells Fargo’s lowest-cost checking account also assessed a $5 monthly service fee, though this cost is waived for account-holders between ages 13 and 24.
 The minimum opening deposit was $25, and there was no required minimum balance.

 Pros and Cons of a Lifeline Checking Account

-Like any other financial product — or anything in life, really — there are both pros and cons to keep in mind when you’re considering a lifeline checking account.
+Like any other financial product there are both pros and cons to keep in mind when you’re considering a lifeline checking account.

 Pros: